asynkron/Akka.OpenTelemetry/README.md

 * Local Actors
 * Remote Actors
 * ActorSelections
+* Async-Await, tracing does propagate across async boundaries

 And where it doesn't work:

 * Cluster Actors
 * Remote Deployed Actors
-* Async-Await, no tracing context is stored between async/await calls

 Akka.OpenTelemetry has been tested with Asynkron TraceView